Dustin Poirier: 2019

 As a result of the Khabib Nurmagomedov incident at UFC 229, the then lightweight champion Nurmagomedov was unable to defend his undisputed title until late 2019 which led to an interim lightweight title fight.
 For the Interim UFC Lightweight Championship, Poirier faced UFC Featherweight Champion Max Holloway on April 13, 2019, at UFC 236.
 He won the back–and–forth fight by unanimous decision to earn the title and also break Holloway's thirteen fight win-streak.
 This fight also earned him the Fight of the Night award, his fourth consecutive performance bonus.

 Poirier faced the undefeated and undisputed UFC Lightweight Champion Khabib Nurmagomedov on September 7, 2019, in a title unification bout at UFC 242.
 He lost the bout via rear-naked choke submission in the third round.

 2020

 Poirier faced Dan Hooker on June 27, 2020, at UFC on ESPN: Poirier vs. Hooker.
-He won the exciting back-and-forth fight by unanimous decision.
+He won the exciting back-and-forth fight via unanimous decision.
 This fight earned him his seventh Fight of the Night award.
 The bout was widely considered one of the greatest fights of the year and was a contender for multiple awards.